AdobeDocs/commerce-learn.en/help/site-management/admin-grids-and-filters.md

 # Admin Grid Filters

 Learn how to find and adjust filters for use in the Adobe Commerce admin.
-Learn how to enable and disable a filter and hwo they impact other admin users.
+Learn how to enable and disable a filter and how they impact other admin users.

 ## Who is this video for?